What to expect from your visit

 Toilets - including access and baby change facilities - are available next to visitor reception and the restaurant.
 We have limited the number of available cubicles to ensure adequate social distancing.
 These are sanitized at least three times a day.

-The Granary restaurant is open to sit in or take away from 10.30am to 5.30pm, and our outdoor food outlet is open on weekend afternoons from 2.30pm serving a limited range of takeaway hot and cold drinks and some light snacks.
+The Granary restaurant is open for take away from 10.30am to 4.00pm.
 We ask that you use the picnic area next to the vegetable garden where there are picnic tables are available, appropriately spaced.

-For the safety of staff and visitors we've introduced social distancing measures and changes to payment in our cafés and shop, which will be via card only.
-In line with government guidance visitors to our shop and the restaurant are now required to wear a face covering.
+For the safety of staff and visitors we've introduced social distancing measures and changes to payment at our visitor reception and Granary restaurant, which will be via card only.
+In line with government guidance visitors to our restaurant are now required to wear a face covering.
 Please bring one along with you.

 Sadly, we’re not able to open everything at once.
 Some facilities and areas remain closed at the moment, so that we're sure that everything we do is safe, but new possibilities are opening up all the time.